JoshOrndorff/recipes/text/off-chain-workers/storage.md

 }
 ```

-We passed in a key as our storage key.
+We pass in a key as our storage key.
 As storage keys are namespaced globally, a good practice
 would be to prepend our pallet name in front of our storage key.

 ## Access